 Cover-More offers cruise insurance as an add-on to regular travel insurance policies.
 You can choose a zero dollar, $100 or $250 excess.

 You can get a cruise insurance quote on the Cover-More website.
 Adding cruise insurance is an option at the second stage of the quote, after you’ve entered your dates and destination.

 Fast Cover Travel Insurance realizes that cruises are taken by all sorts of Australians, who sometimes want adventure, and sometimes want a relaxed time at sea.

 Their cruise travel insurance covers medical expenses, evacuation and repatriation, losses, damage and theft.
 They even offer cover if you take a tour or side trip on land.

-You can get a quote on the Fast Cover website or click on the graphic below to visit the Fast Cover website.
+You can get a quote on the Fast Cover Travel Insurance website.

 Columbus Direct offers cruise insurance.